Changes in British English pronunciation during the twentieth century

 account for the increased prevalence of so-called "intrusive r" (as in law /r/ and order etc: see Windsor Lewis

-1975 §3.6) and in the yodless forms of many words like suit, sewer, superb etc though eg yodless assume, resume etc are definitely a
+1975 Section 3.6 on this website) and for the yodless forms of many words like suit, sewer, superb etc though eg yodless assume, resume etc were definitely a

 minority usage with little sign of their spreading in England (though

-they seem to predominate in Scotland).
-Certainly very common words like supermarket now sound very old-fashioned if spoken with a yod.
+they seemed to predominate in Scotland).
+Certainly very common words like supermarket came to sound very old-fashioned if spoken with a yod.

 - The BBC, or rather certain